evaldofelipe/ansible-training/README.md

 The Modules can control system resources, like services, packages, or files (anything really), or handle executing system commands.

-All the modules have your documentation listated with `ansible-doc`
+All the modules have your documentation listed with `ansible-doc`

 ```bash
 $ ansible-doc {module-name}